Coogee Beach, Coogee

 In summer the wind blows offshore at 10%, in autumn the wind blows at 16%, in winter at 16% and in spring at 13%.
 This idyllic spot can produce excellent waves in spring.
 The average water temperature is about 21°C/69.8°F. It is a crowded spot, especially on weekends, so be patient.
 Watch out for rocks and rips.

-Tamarama is a beach-side suburb of Sydney, at about 7 km/2.5 mi in the east of Sydney's CBD (Central Business District).
-Tamarama beach, also known as Glamarama, nestles among two prominent headlands at about 1 km/1093.6 yd in the south of Bondi beach.
+Coogee is a beach-side suburb of Sydney, at about 8 km/4 mi in the south-east of Sydney's CBD (Central Business District).

 Cronulla is a beach-side suburb in southern Sydney, at about 26 km/16 mi in the south of Sydney's CBD (Central Business District).
 Cronulla lies on a peninsula, between Botany Bay on the north and Port Hacking on the south.
 Cronulla is a popular tourist location and attracts many beach enthusiasts.

 North Head is the northern headland of the entrance to Sydney Harbor.
 All along this section, there are several excellent dive sites.
+Old Mans Hat is one of them.